How to learn Russian fast

 Is Russian Hard to Learn?

 Russian, as a part of the Slavic language group, has a reputation for being difficult to learn.
 The question is, how difficult is it to learn Russian, really?
 Is Russian hard to learn?
 In this article, you’re going to find out how difficult Russian is for English speakers and what you should focus on if you want to learn it quickly.
 Why should you learn Russian?
 If you’ve searched and found this article, the chances are that you are already thinking about learning Russian, or you may have already started.
 In that case, you must have a few reasons of your own as to why you decided to pick up this beautiful, yet complex language.
 There are many reasons why you might want to make Russian next on your language-learning list: Whichever your reason for learning Russian, make sure it’s a strong one to keep you motivated and persistent.
 Here are a couple of reasons that might help you get and stay excited: Russian is a great place to start if you are interested in Slavic languages Learning Russian can greatly aid in the learning process of other Slavic languages.
 As a Slavic language, Russian shares many similarities in grammar and vocabulary with other Slavic languages such as Ukrainian, Belarusian, Polish, Czech and Bulgarian.
 For example, many words in these languages are very similar or even identical to their Russian counterparts.
 This means that once you have a grasp of the Russian vocabulary and grammar, it will be much easier to pick up new words and grammar rules in other Slavic languages, since most of them share a lot of the same grammar features such as verb declension, verbal aspect, etc. In summary, learning Russian can be a great way to get a foothold in the world of Slavic languages, as it will give you a foundation in grammar and vocabulary that will make it easier to learn other Slavic languages.
 Because of the Soviet Union, Russian is spoken in many countries Not only is it one of the most widely spoken languages in the world, but it’s also spoken in a variety of countries due to the Soviet Union’s past.
 Think about it, as a Russian speaker you have access to not only Russia but also countries such as Kazakhstan, Kyrgyzstan, Ukraine, Belarus, and even some parts of Estonia, Latvia and Lithuania.
 This means that you’ll have the opportunity to travel and explore different cultures, all while being able to communicate with the locals in their native language.
 Knowing Russian can give you a significant advantage in the fields that have connections to Russian-speaking countries.
 In short, learning Russian is not just about understanding the language itself, but also getting a glimpse into the diverse cultures and histories that have shaped it.
 So take advantage of the fact that Russian is spoken in many countries and explore the world!
-However… Is Russian hard to learn?
+Is Russian hard to learn?
 People often ask if a certain language is hard to learn.
 There usually is no simple answer, since it depends on whether you already speak a foreign language and if you already know a language similar to the one you want to learn.
 Russian has a reputation for being a difficult language for an English speaker to learn.
 This, however, doesn’t mean it’s impossible to achieve.
 For an English speaker, the Foreign Service Institute places Russian in category IV (meaning it would take approximately 1100 hours to learn), along with other Slavic languages.
 In comparison, Category I languages, which are most closely related to English (French, Italian, Spanish, Portuguese, etc.) will take you up to 600 hours to learn.
 Russian, in comparison, will take almost twice as long.
 There are a few reasons why Russian is more difficult for English speakers than some of the other languages that are more closely related to English: Complexity of grammar Compared to English grammar and grammar of the languages closely related to English, Russian grammar is quite complex.
 If you want to learn more about grammar, this article will give you more details about the verbs in Russian, and in this article you can learn more about the 6 cases in Russian.
 Flexible but not so flexible word order In simple sentences, Russian follows the SVO (subject-verb-object) word order, just like English.
 S + V + OКатя читает книгу.[Katya] [is-reading] [book].Katya is reading a book.
 Although the word order seems quite flexible, some constructions will sound more familiar than others.
 But in general, due to the existence of the case system, you can usually move words around.
 For example: Я поцеловал Марию.[I] [kissed] [Mariya-(accusative case)].I kissed Mariya. Марию поцеловал я.[Mariya-(accusative case)] [kissed] [I].I kissed Mariya.
 Both of these sentences are grammatically correct and mean the same thing, just with a small nuance of emphasis.
 Because it is the object of the verb “to kiss”, we can see that the name “Мария” (Mariya) is in the Accusative case, and changed to “Марию” (Mariyu), and because of this change, the order is irrelevant, we know immediately who is the subject and who is the object of the sentence.
 Reading Learning a new alphabet can be intimidating, but for those who are interested in learning the Russian language, the Cyrillic alphabet is not as difficult as it may seem.
 First of all, it’s important to note that several letters in the Cyrillic alphabet look very similar to their counterparts in the Latin alphabet.
 For example, the letter “A” in the Latin alphabet is very similar to the letter “А” in the Cyrillic alphabet.
 The letters “M” and “T” and some others also have similar counterparts in the Cyrillic alphabet.
 This means that you already have a head start in learning the alphabet.
 Even the letters that may not look familiar at first glance are not that hard to learn.
 The Cyrillic alphabet has 33 letters in total, and many of them are formed by combining simple shapes, in a very similar way to what the Latin alphabet does.
-With…
+With a…

 Expected progress in a Russian course